 In some organizations, it is useful to have a single volunteer database in which different leaders have access to only some of the volunteer records.
 Volgistics makes this possible through a feature called Site Level Access.

-With site level access, one or more system operators are restricted to a single site.
+With site level access, one or more system operators are restricted to one or more specific sites.
 When one of these site level operators uses Volgistics, they only see the volunteers associated with their own site, not the volunteers associated with other sites.
 To these site level operators, Volgistics appears to include only the volunteers for their site.
 At the same time, Volgistics operators who have not been restricted can see and work with all of the volunteer records from all of the sites when they login.